#1 Global Leader in Data Resilience

 2. Remove the snapshot.

-3. If no error occurs, map the replica in a replication job and see if the job runs successfully.
+3. If no error occurs, re-add the VM to the replication job and map the replica.

 To submit feedback regarding this article, please click this link: Send Article Feedback